M/S Ever Given is one of the world's largest container ships, L ~399.98 m, B ~59 m, d ~15.5 m, DWT ~200.000 tons.

 The interplay of factors which caused the ship to lodge itself against both banks of the canal is still the subject of investigations.
 Some reports suggest that the strong winds which are encountered along the canal pushed against the sizeable height of the ship.
 There are also reports of the pilot's contribution.
 In cases where the engagement of pilots are necessary (i.e. compulsory pilotage), the pilot acts as the agent of the ship, so any imputation of fault will reflect back on the ship owner.

-No, today 18 June 2021 it is the fault of the Master of the ship!
+No, today 21 June 2021 it was the fault of the Master of the ship!
 As usual.
 If anything goes wrong on any ship 2021 anywhere it is always the fault of the Master.
 Just blame him and lock him up.
 The world is saved!!
 Incl. the town of Suez that I have visited many times.

 The stupid case thus goes on.
 My opinion is simple.
 Declare a Constructive Total Loss and abandon the ship!

 "The authority (?) is dealing with all the specific requirements of the negotiation (?) with complete flexibility, in full respect for international norms in these sorts of situations.
 However, the ship's captain needs to be present as the guardian of the vessel and its cargo."